Pat Fitzgerald: 2014

 In 2014, the team started 0–2 with a loss to Northern Illinois before winning three straight.
 After back-to-back blowout losses to #19 Nebraska and Iowa, Northwestern lost to Michigan at home.
 In their next game, they beat Notre Dame 43–40.
 After a win against Purdue they played Illinois for a chance to return to a bowl game.
 However, having lost Siemian to a season-ending injury during the Purdue game, the Wildcats lost 47–33.

 2015

 After back-to-back losing seasons for the first time in his Northwestern tenure, Fitzgerald faced an uncertain season in 2015.
 The team had to replace Siemian and turned to redshirt freshman Clayton Thorson.
 Jackson was named the starting running back prior to the season.
 In the season opener, the Wildcats beat #21 Stanford 16–6.
 The Wildcats went on a five-game winning streak rising to #13 in the nation before losing 38–0 to Michigan in Ann Arbor.
+The Wildcats finished their season with a 45-6 loss to Tennessee in the Outback Bowl.